Vodafone shareholder e& will consider joint investments

 The two companies will cooperate on research and development such as on Open Radio Access Network, as well as procurement, including of standard parts, which would reduce costs, Dowidar said, adding that joint ventures will also be considered.

-Dowidar said e& is looking at more opportunities in telecoms and expects to make small investments in venture capital.
+Dowidar said e& is looking at more opportunities in telecoms and also expects to make small investments in the tech venture capital space.

 "If we find similar opportunities to Vodafone, companies that generate good dividends, that can have some synergies with us ... we will look at it," he added.